What is a general aggregate, and what does it mean for your business?

 Unlike a per-occurrence limit, which limits the amount per claim, a general aggregate limit can be exhausted through either two claims, fifty claims, or anywhere in between.

 We know that general aggregates can be confusing, especially for certain niche insurance policies or insurance requirements that you might face.
-That is why we’ve put together this guide.
+That’s why we’ve put together this guide to general aggregate limits.

 How does the general aggregate work?

 Take a look at the illustration below.
-Let’s assume you have the traditional general liability insurance policy of $1,000,000 per occurrence and a $2,000,000 general aggregate.
+Let’s assume you have the traditional general liability insurance policy of $1 million per occurrence and a $2 million general aggregate.

-Imagine that each smaller bucket is each claim (or an "occurrence," as your policy states).
-Each of the smaller "per occurrence" buckets can fit $1,000,000 worth of liability in a single claim.
+IImagine that each smaller bucket is each claim (or an "occurrence," as your policy states).
+Each of the smaller "per occurrence" buckets can fit $1 million worth of liability in a single claim.

-The big bucket represents your general aggregate limit, which is the maximum the insurance company will pay for regardless of claim quantity.
-The big bucket can fit up to $2,000,000 worth of liability, regardless of the number of claims.
+The big bucket represents your general aggregate limit, which is the maximum the insurance company will pay, regardless of claim quantity.
+The big bucket can fit up to $2 million worth of liability, regardless of the number of claims.

 As a liability claim happens, it will begin to fill up a small bucket.
 Once the small bucket is filled, it will get dumped into the larger bucket (the aggregate bucket).